-How can they charge me with possession with intent to deliver when they only found a small amount of drugs on me or at my residence?
+How can I be charged with possession with intent to deliver when the police only found a small amount of drugs?

-It is important that you contact an experienced drug defense attorney if your residence is searched or you believe that you may be charged with possession with intent to deliver.
-State College criminal defense lawyer Jason S. Dunkle has extensive experience in handling drug cases such as possession with intent to deliver.
-Contact State College criminal defense attorney Jason S. Dunkle for a free consultation at (814) 954-7622 or (814) 954-7622 or via email.
+It is important that you contact an experienced drug defense attorney if you have been charged with possession with intent to deliver.
+The attorneys at JD Law in State College have been providing representation to people charged with criminal offenses since 2004.
+Contact an experienced State College drug defense lawyer for a free consultation at (814) 954-7622 or via email.